Thorium-based nuclear power: Thorium sources

 The preceding figures are reserves and as such refer to the amount of thorium in high-concentration deposits inventoried so far and estimated to be extractable at current market prices; millions of times more total exist in Earth's 3×10^19 tonne crust, around 120 trillion tons of thorium, and lesser but vast quantities of thorium exist at intermediate concentrations.
 Proved reserves are a good indicator of the total future supply of a mineral resource.

+Fuel fabrication

+In water-cooled reactors, the input fuel which needs to be utilized are not thorium, but rather mixed oxide fuels (MOX fuel) or thorium plutonium oxide fuels (TOX fuel); These fuels can be separated into three categories: